Results from the Cardiovascular and Pulmonary Physical Therapy Practice Examination and Intervention Surveys

 - Marketing and Program Development Related to Public Policy

 The intervention survey was also administered in an online format.
 To insure a larger response, a random sample of 8,000 APTA members was drawn, yielding 354 usable responses.
-The demographic and professional characteristics of the sample from the intervention survey are displayed in the tables included here.

 * One note is that for both Examinations and Interventions surveys, observations by those who worked fewer than 10 hours per week were excluded from analyses.

 For both the examination and intervention surveys, response levels for each item were summed and expressed as a percentage of the total number of responses.
 For display purposes, data were sorted by entry-level status in descending order within each domain of practice behavior.
-Findings from the examination survey are presented here, and findings from the intervention survey are presented here.

 A complete account of the history and description of the methods used for both surveys will be published in the Cardiopulmonary Physical Therapy Journal.